 Off the beaten track

-The third big draw to travelling to North Korea is that it’s still relatively unknown.
+The third big draw to traveling to North Korea is that it’s still relatively unknown.
 Indeed, a lot of people out there still think that travel to North Korea is impossible for foreign tourists, or that it’s highly dangerous, both of which are misconceptions which will disappear soon after doing some serious research on the matter.
 So North Korea really is an opportunity to get “off the beaten track”, and see what is truly a hidden gem, before the day it gets flooded with backpackers and tourists.

 As touched upon above, it’s also an opportunity to learn more about a much stereotyped and misunderstood country.
 Did you know for example, that North Korean beer is considered to be of a much higher quality than South Korean beer?
 Taedonggang Beer in particular is much enjoyed by beer connoisseurs.
 It is made in a factory in Pyongyang which was disassembled and shipped over from the UK, and whose staff were fully trained in beer manufacturing by foreign experts.
 Visiting North Korea thus provides tourists with opportunities to discover such hidden gems, which will turn into head-turning anecdotes at dinner parties for times to come.